-When a vacancy exists on the Board of Management:
+When a vacancy exists on the Board of Management as determined under Rule 9.12:

-a) this vacancy will be advertised and nominations should be directed to the Secretary of Albany Hospice Inc.

-- b) As soon as possible after the receipt of a nomination the Secretary should refer the nomination to the "Board of Management". - c) Upon a nomination being referred to the Board, the Board shall determine whether or not to approve or reject the nomination. - d) The Board has powers to directly approach members of the community if felt to possess the necessary skill to assist in managing Albany Hospice Inc.
+- a) this vacancy will be advertised and nominations should be directed to the Secretary of Albany Hospice Inc. - b) As soon as possible after the receipt of a nomination the Secretary should refer the nomination to the Board. - c) Upon a nomination being referred to the Board, the Board shall determine whether or not to approve or reject the nomination. - d) The Board has powers to directly approach members of the community if it is felt they possess the necessary skill to assist in managing Albany Hospice Inc.

 9.6.
-Selection of Board Members
+Selection of Board-appointed Board Members

-Board appointed directors allow the Board to recruit required expertise in relation to current needs of the organisation.
-Appointed Board Members are required to hold specialist skills or experience that the Board considers being of value to the successful operation and furtherance of ACH objects.
+Board appointed Board Members allow the Board to recruit required expertise in relation to current needs of the organisation.
+Board-appointed Board Members are required to hold specialist skills or experience that the Board considers being of value to the successful operation and furtherance of ACH objects.

-The Constitution provides for Board appointed directors in the following situations:
+The Constitution provides for Board appointed Board members in the following situations:

-- · A casual vacancy exists on the Board - A member is co-opted to the Board
+- A casual vacancy exists on the Board - A member is co-opted to the Board